MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 ## Create a VM network (no isolation)

 > [!NOTE]
-> While creating the logical network, If you have chosen the option **Create VM network with same name to allow virtual machines to access this logical network directly** , then you can skip the following steps.
+> While creating the logical network, if you have chosen the option **Create VM network with same name to allow virtual machines to access this logical network directly**, then you can skip the following steps.

 1. Click **VMs and Services** > **VM Networks** . **Create VM Network**.
 2. In **Create VM Network Wizard** > **Name**,  enter a name, optional description.
 Select a One connected logical network for this VM network.
 Click **Next**.
-3. In **Summary** , verify the settings and click **Finish**.
+3. In **Summary**, verify the settings and click **Finish**.

 Once the job is successfully completed, you can view the newly created VM network under **VMs and Services** > **VM Networks**.